devopsgroup-io/catapult/README.md

 `drupal6`           | Drush    | `drush pm-download drupal-6`
 `drupal7`           | Drush    | `drush pm-download drupal-7`
 `drupal8`           | Drush    | `drush pm-download drupal-8`
 `elgg1`             | Fork     | Follow the installation [Overview](http://learn.elgg.org/en/2.0/intro/install.html).
-Catapult requires the `dataroot` directory to be within the webroot, it's pertinant to create a `.gitignore` to ignore and `.htaccess` to deny access to this directory.
+Catapult requires the `dataroot` directory to be within the webroot, it's pertinent to create a `.gitignore` to ignore and `.htaccess` to deny access to this directory.
 `elgg2`             | Fork     | Follow the installation [Overview](http://learn.elgg.org/en/2.0/intro/install.html).
-Catapult requires the `dataroot` directory to be within the webroot, it's pertinant to create a `.gitignore` to ignore and `.htaccess` to deny access to this directory.
+Catapult requires the `dataroot` directory to be within the webroot, it's pertinent to create a `.gitignore` to ignore and `.htaccess` to deny access to this directory.
 `expressionengine3` | Download |
 `joomla3`           | Fork     |
 `laravel5`          | Composer | Follow the [Composer Create-Project](https://laravel.com/docs/5.0/installation) documentation.
 `mediawiki1`        | Fork     |
-`moodle3`           | Fork     | Catapult requires the `moodledata` directory to be within the webroot, it's pertinant to create a `.gitignore` to ignore and `.htaccess` to deny access to this directory.
+`moodle3`           | Fork     | Catapult requires the `moodledata` directory to be within the webroot, it's pertinent to create a `.gitignore` to ignore and `.htaccess` to deny access to this directory.
 `silverstripe3`     | Composer | Follow the [Installing and Upgrading with Composer](https://docs.silverstripe.org/en/3.4/getting_started/composer/).
 During a fresh install, the database config file `mysite/_config.php` will need to be given 0777 permissions.
 `suitecrm7`         | Fork     |
 `wordpress4`        | Fork     |